saketksinha/Action-Delete-Branch/README.md

 # Action-Delete-Branch
-This is for deleting a branch after closing the pull request
+This is for deleting a branch after closing the pull request without merging.